Krishiv-Thakuria/Next-Voters/README.md

 Next Vote is an innovative educational platform that LEVERAGES artificial intelligence to help young citizens understand policy, legislation, and political platforms.
 In an era where 87% of people believe online disinformation has harmed their country's politics, Next Vote provides a trusted, fact-based approach to civic education.

-## 🎯 Mission

-To combat political misinformation and empower Gen Z with the tools they need to make informed voting decisions based on facts, not social media algorithms.

 ## ✨ Key Features

 ### 🔍 **Intelligent Policy Analysis**